znsio/specmatic-documentation/documentation/command_line.md

 Run the command `curl -v -X POST -H "Content-Type: text/plain" -d 10 http://localhost:9000/square`.
 You should get back 100 as the response.

 Then try `curl -v -X POST -H "Content-Type: text/plain" -d 20 http://localhost:9000/square`.
 Note that the input number has been changed to 20.
 You should get back a random number every time you run this command.
 This is because there was no expectation set for the input 10, but it matches the contract request format, so a random response is generated from the contract and returned.

+### HTTP stub file format

+http-request may contain the following keys:
+- method: string - requred, HTTP method of the request
+- path: string - requred, path of the request
+- headers: json object - optional, keys are header names, values are the corresponding header values
+- body: string - optional, body of the request
+- form-fields: json object - optional, keys are form field names, values are the corresponding form field values
+- multipart-formdata: json object - optional, contains the follwing keys
+  - name: string - required, the name of the field
+  - content: string - optional, used if the content is sent directly
+  - filename: string - starts with an @ (e.g. @employee.csv), used if the content is expected to be from a file
+  - contentType: string - the Content-Type header to expect
+  - contentEncoding: string - the COntent-Encoding header to expect

+http-response may contain the following keys:
+- status: number - required, the http status in the response
+- headers: json object - optional, keys are header names, values are the corresponding header values
+- body: string - optional, body of the response

 ### Kafka stubs